 Several scientists have looked for an answer by studying the differences between how human and other Great Apes’ brains operate today.
-Michael Tomasello at the Max Planck Institute in Leipzig, Germany is well known in this field.
-He and his team have pinned the main difference down to one thing: humans have and sustain a great curiosity about others’ thoughts.
+Michael Tomasello at the Max Planck Institute in Leipzig, Germany and his team have pinned the main difference down to one thing: humans have and sustain a great curiosity about others’ thoughts.

 What triggered it?

 In his now classic movie “2001: A Space Odyssey” Director Stanley Kubrik suggests that it was picking up a bone to use as a weapon.
 This is in line with the longtime majority view that the trigger was collaboration amongst males for hunting and war.

 Sarah Blaffer Hrdy has a more plausible theory.
 In her book “Mothers and Others” she argues that the difference lies in collaboration among females for gathering food and caring for infants.
 Humans are the only Great Ape where mothers entrust their offspring to others.
 Although about 10% of all animal species are collaborative breeders, among primates the only monkey other than humans to let others hold and feed their young are marmosets and tamarins.
 No Great Ape mother lets her newborns be held by others.

 The theory is that this simple recipe:

 resulted in an interest about other’s minds which made us capable of sophisticated collaboration, language, and ultimately of sending people to the moon.
 It worked via a couple of simultaneous forces:

 - infants becoming and remaining curious about the thoughts in caregivers (“friend or foe?”) and perfecting the skill of eliciting and obtaining nurture from less dedicated matures than their mothers